MiniPlaceholders/miniplaceholders.github.io/docs/user-guide/Placeholders.md

 :::info

-MiniPlaceholders v3 is about to be released, and several of the expansions shown here have not yet been updated to this version.
+MiniPlaceholders v3 was recently released, and several of the expansions shown here have not yet been updated to this version.
 Please be patient, as they will be updated over the coming days.

 :::

 :::tip[LEGEND]

 `(argument)` = Optional

 `[argument]` = Required

 :::

 ## Index

 - A
   - [AldrTeams](#aldrteams)
   - [AuthMeVelocity](#authmevelocity)